caoxiang427-ship-it/Tally/RESULTS.md

     clearing the pre-registered ≥ 0.10 bar.
 Close to, but does not exceed, the stronger TF-IDF baseline (0.779)

-- Against the stronger TF-IDF baseline: a tie — TF-IDF leads macro-F1, Tally leads κ.
+- Against the stronger TF-IDF baseline: competitive — TF-IDF leads on macro-F1, Tally leads on κ, without using any labeled training data.

 ## Consistency across runs